Saweetie: 2016–2018: High Maintenance

-Saweetie began posting short raps on her Instagram account in 2012.
-One video featured her rapping over the beat from American rapper Khia's "My Neck, My Back (Lick It)", which eventually became "Icy Grl".
+Saweetie began posting clips of her freestyles to her Instagram account in 2016.
+One video featured her rapping over the beat from fellow female rapper Khia's "My Neck, My Back (Lick It)", which eventually became "Icy Grl".
 The song was released on her SoundCloud in the summer of 2017 and brought her to the attention of Max Gousse, a well-known producer and A&R executive, who became her manager.
 The video went viral online, accruing 100 million views on YouTube as of June 2020.

-That same month, Saweetie released a freestyle rap, "High Maintenance", accompanied by a short clip of herself rapping a verse to the song, all while chilling in her kitchen.
-It too went viral, on Instagram and Twitter.
+That same month, Saweetie released a freestyle rap, "High Maintenance", accompanied by a short clip of herself rapping a verse to the song, which also went viral on Instagram and Twitter.
 In October 2017, she released a video for her song "Focus", which samples DRAM's "Gilligan".In January 2018, Saweetie was named Tidal's Artist of the Week and one of Pigeons & Planes's Best New Artists of the Month.
 During Super Bowl LII in February 2018, she was featured in an ad for Rihanna's cosmetic company, Fenty Beauty.
 That month, she signed to Warner Bros.
 Records (since May 2019 Warner Records) and Gousse's record label, Artistry Worldwide.

 In February 2018, Saweetie launched her own record label, Icy Records.

 Saweetie released her major label debut EP, High Maintenance, on March 16, 2018.
 It has nine tracks and was produced by CashMoneyAP, Nyrell and Saweetie's cousin, Zaytoven.
 The single "Icy Girl" was certified Gold in June 2018, for sales of 500,000 in the U.S. In September 2019, the single was certified RIAA multi-platinum and reached No. 1 on Billboard's rhythmic songs airplay chart.